Subletting

 To register your interest, please email our Subletting team.

 Once you have our consent to sublet your home, we ask that you keep in regular contact with your tenant and that you terminate their tenancy if they breach the terms of the lease.
-We can take legal action against you as the leaseholder if we receive complaints or have concerns that lease conditions are not being kept.

 If your lease does not allow subletting, but we own the freehold of your property, we may be able to amend the lease via a Deed of Variation.
 This document legally and permanently amends your lease to allow you to sublet – subject to our requirements.
-Please note, you’ll be responsible for all costs involved, including your legal fees, our legal fees, and an administration fee for us arranging the Deed of Variation.
+Please note that you’ll be responsible for all costs involved, including your legal fees, our legal fees, and an administration fee for us arranging the Deed of Variation.

 When we do not own the freehold, we’ll check our Head Lease to see if subletting meets the Freeholder’s requirements.
 However, we’ll be unable to amend your lease if the Freeholder does not allow subletting.